jvde-github/AIS-catcher/README.md

 Please note that these settings are not case sensitive.

 ### Airspy HF+
 Gain settings specific for the Airspy HF+ can be set on the command line with the ```-gh``` switch.
-For example, the following command switches on the preamp:
+For example, the following command switches off the preamp:
 ```console
 AIS-catcher -gh preamp OFF
 ```